-Last year we addressed the 6 GDPR implications on your backup and disaster recovery strategy in order to help you simplify your GDPR preparations.
+Last year we addressed the 6 GDPR implications on your backup and disaster recovery strategy.
 Let’s revisit these again almost a year on, as these are still key in ensuring ongoing compliance.

 #1 Backup and disaster recovery is essential under GDPR

-Organisations are held responsible for their ability to recover personal data quickly in the event of a storage device failure, software or operator error, security breach or cyber-attack.
+Organisations are held responsible for their ability to recover personal data quickly.
 In terms of compliance it is necessary to have backup and disaster recovery strategies in place to tackle this, but also to actively test the effectiveness of these solutions.
 How often are you testing your current procedures?
 It is vital that your backup strategy is continually tested and updated to ensure compliance.

 #2 Is your third-party provider GDPR compliant?